fioriandrea/lanthanum/README.md

 Yasl is a small, byte code interpreted, garbage collected, Python-like programming language implemented in C.
 The language is dynamically typed, has built-in arrays and dictionaries, closures, higher order functions and other language constructs.
-The language is an improved version of[lamp](https://github.com/fioriandrea/lamp), so the languages are quite similar.
+The language is an improved version of [lamp](https://github.com/fioriandrea/lamp), so the languages are quite similar.

 ## Project Structure